Certain obesity drugs will cost as little as $149 and Medicare will start covering them under White House deals

 As part of the deal, the Trump administration is broadening access to obesity drugs for Medicare enrollees with certain medical conditions.
 Medicare, by law, is not allowed to cover medications for weight loss, but the Biden administration last year proposed reinterpreting the statute to allow coverage for the treatment of obesity as a chronic disease.

-Under the new arrangement, consumers who are overweight and have prediabetes, have had a stroke or other cardiovascular disease will be eligible, as will those who have obesity and diabetes or uncontrolled high blood pressure and severe obesity.
+Under the new arrangement, consumers who are overweight and have prediabetes or who have had a stroke or other cardiovascular disease will be eligible, as will those who have obesity and diabetes or uncontrolled high blood pressure and severe obesity.

 About 10% of Medicare enrollees would be eligible for expanded access under the deals, senior administration officials said.
 Medicare already covers certain weight loss drugs if they are also approved to treat certain medical conditions.